vmware-tanzu/tanzu-dev-portal/content/blog/spring-dependency-injection/index.md

 ## A lack of extensibility and testability

 I have created a small demo application (waffle app) that creates waffle orders with this program flow:
-A request to create a waffle gets handled by the `WaffleCreator`’s prepare method `WaffleCreator` creates the `MacronutrientsProvider` `WaffleCreator’ uses the `MacronutrientsProvider`
+- A request to create a waffle gets handled by the `WaffleCreator`’s prepare method
+- `WaffleCreator` creates the `MacronutrientsProvider`
+- `WaffleCreator` uses the `MacronutrientsProvider`

 The code for this demo is as follows: